audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     players don't produce any sound or crash.
 Audacity tries to select the best quality settings your system is capable of, to give the best recordings possible.
-Some sound drivers also retain these settings as defaults for other applications, which can cause these symptoms
+Some sound drivers also retain these settings as defaults for other applications, which can cause these symptoms.

    To get round this, enable the option "Do not modify audio device settings" on the Audio I/O tab of the preferences, and make sure that your sound